supa-uk/2014-12-11-ugsupa/archer/make/Make.md

 See [exercises](MakeExercises.md).

-You will need another special macro:
+You will need another special macro, `$<` which means 'the first dependency of the current rule'.
+Add this as a comment:

     # $< First dependency of the current rule.